Search the website

 Pivoting From Waterfall Marketing to Agile

 In today’s day and age, marketers aim to conduct personalized, one-to-one marketing with their customers – a goal that requires businesses to act with speed and agility.
-Unfortunately, for many businesses, marketing is still very much a case of the old assembly line: designing and executing campaigns is a multi-departmental mission that demands the participation of multiple company functions cooperating in a linear work flow.
+Unfortunately, for many businesses, designing and executing campaigns is a multi-departmental mission that demands the participation from multiple company functions cooperating in a linear work-flow.

-The waterfall approach affects not only speed of execution, but the essence of marketing itself.
+This is called the waterfall approach: it affects not only speed of execution, but the essence of marketing itself.
 Instead of interacting with many customer segments in campaigns that are personalized, relevant and effective, marketers are stuck with the old “Big Campaign.”
-The old assembly line paradigm and personalized marketing at scale are mutually exclusive.
-The cumbersome workflow kills all initiatives that don’t involve large groups of customers, and inevitably leads to a stunted ideation cycle and customers who are chronically underwhelmed.
+Moreover, the old assembly line paradigm and personalized marketing at scale are mutually exclusive.
+In other words, this cumbersome workflow kills all initiatives that don’t involve large groups of customers, and inevitably leads to a stunted ideation cycle and customers who are chronically underwhelmed.

 In order to get to personalized, spot-on interactions and enhanced relationships with their customers, businesses must learn to conduct agile marketing.
-Intimate, one-to-one communication endows brands with an aura of emotional intelligence, sensitivity and customer-centricity that wins over customers’ hearts.
-In this sense, advanced, data-driven marketing is geared at generating a strategic uplift for your business.
+This kind of marketing portrays intimate, one-to-one communication and endows brands with an aura of emotional intelligence, sensitivity and customer-centricity.
+This advanced, data-driven marketing is geared at generating a strategic uplift for your business.

-Agile marketing requires an organizational paradigm shift, which often scares businesses into paralysis.
-Here are some steps you can take to overcome this stagnation and ease your business into the new era in marketing:
+However, agile marketing requires an organizational paradigm shift, which often scares businesses into paralysis.
+Here are some steps you can take to overcome this stagnation and ease your business into the new era of marketing:

-Just like in a manufacturing assembly line, marketing production cycles rely heavily on the presence and schedules of the individuals involved in the task.
-Cross-training workers to perform multiple tasks mitigates this difficulty by allowing greater flexibility.
+Similar to a manufacturing assembly line, marketing production cycles rely heavily on the schedules of the individuals involved in the task.
+So, cross-training workers to perform multiple tasks mitigates this difficulty and allows greater flexibility.
 The method, often referred to as “skill chaining”, increases productivity by creating a skill overlap that streamlines the work process.

 2. Hire talent

-Art and science play equal parts in the modern marketer’s skill set.
-Fluency in data science and analytics are paramount, and so are creativity, digital savviness and business know-how.
+Arts and sciences play equal parts in the modern marketer’s skill set.
+Fluency in data science and analytics are a paramount, along with creativity, digital savviness and business know-how.
 Recruiting well-rounded marketing talent is sometimes the best next step you can take in order to boost your marketing results.
 A marketer that is equally at ease with the creative team and the analytics team can consolidate the marketing cycle and speed up both ideation and execution.

 3. Take the technological leap with CRM solutions